coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 * Fix: Regenerate CSS after clearing cache to fix a conflict with caching plugins - ensure style.css always exists
 * Fix: Enqueue menu CSS before the theme CSS, as it was pre 2.0
 * Change: Theme Editor accordion open by default (to avoid JS conflicts which make it impossible to open the closed panels)
-* Change: Use visibility: hidden to hide mobile sub menu instead of display: none (to allow Google Maps to render properly)
 * Change: Admin Styling toned down
 * Change: Hide mobile sub menu option moved to "Sub Menu Options" section
 * New Feature: Sub Menu Inner Width setting added